tparisotto/more_mvcnn/README.md

 # Simultaneous Multi-View 3D Object Recognition and Grasp Pose Estimation
 ![alt text](overview.png)
+The 3D object is transformed into a 56×56×56 voxel grid which is the input size for our model.
+The entropy model uses a branching architecturethat converges into a fully connected layer.
+The output of the entropy model is a 60-values vector which is reshaped into a 2D entropy map.
+From the entropymap  a  peak  selection  algorithm  returns  the  coordinates  of  the  local  maxima.
+We  extract  the  views  corresponding  to  those  coordinates  and  we  use  them  asinput for as many CNNs.
+The label and pose predictions are pooled by majority vote, resulting in the final prediction.

 ## Usage
 ### Data Preprocessing
 Download and unzip the Modelet10 dataset from the official distribution: